-In compliance with Circular 13/2014 of the Irish Department of Finance, the audited financial statements or accounts submitted must:
+In compliance with Circular 13/2014 of the Irish Department of Public Expenditure and Reform, the audited financial statements or accounts submitted must:

-- (i) show the Emigrant Support Programme grant as a separate entry, under the heading "Department of Foreign Affairs and Trade; Emigrant Support Programme" - (ii) show the amount (as per your Letter of Offer) and term (period) of the total grant (i.e. 1 July 2015 30 June 2016) - (iii) show the amount of the Emigrant Support Programme grant accounted for in the current financial statements, if that amount is less than the entire amount of the ESP grant - (iv) indicate whether and how the use of the grant is restricted (i.e. is it for a particular project, or for the delivery of a particular service).
+- show the Emigrant Support Programme grant as a separate entry, under the heading "Department of Foreign Affairs and Trade; Emigrant Support Programme" - (ii) show the amount (as per your Letter of Offer) and term (period) of the total grant (i.e. 1 July 2016 30 June 2017 unless a different period is specified) - (iii) show the amount of the Emigrant Support Programme grant accounted for in the current financial statements, if that amount is less than the entire amount of the ESP grant indicate whether and how the use of the grant is restricted (i.e. is it for a particular project, or for the delivery of a particular service).